- Decor, Floral Michael George Inc.

 Search our directory

-“This is going to be a very successful party,” Origins' “color psychologist” Marianna Ortega told us, “because everyone is choosing red.”
+NEW YORK “This is going to be a very successful party,” Origins' “color psychologist” Marianna Ortega told us, “because everyone is choosing red.”
 As part of the spa-and-self-awareness theme of Self magazine's second annual National Self Day kickoff party, Ortega was asking guests to choose which of five colors they liked best.
 She divulged that a majority of the women (and yes, it was mostly women) were choosing red--a color that symbolizes boldness, confidence, ambition and focus.
 “People are going to be making a lot of contacts tonight,” she said.

 After perusing the scene at the Park, the hot new place-to-be restaurant on 10th Avenue, we were convinced that she was right.
 Guests were mixing, mingling and generally having a good time.
 But what's not to like about getting a back rub, fruity cocktails and a reflexology session?